thetoolsmith/renovate/docs/usage/self-hosted-configuration.md

 When you enable `autodiscover`, by default, Renovate will run on _every_ repository that the bot account can access.
 If you want Renovate to run on only a subset of those, use the `autodiscoverFilter` option to limit the bot to only the wanted repositories.
+You can optionally exclude a subset of the discovered  repositories returned from the `autodiscoverFilter` option by setting the `autodiscoverFilterExclude` option.

 ## autodiscoverFilter